 - Canada lynx proposed by Washington Department of Fish and Wildlife for their Preliminary Climate Watch List in the 2015 State Wildlife Action Plan due to their high vulnerability to climate change and high confidence in that ranking.

-- Working for Wildlife Initiative – a collaborative effort led by National Fish and Wildlife Foundation aimed at maintaining and restoring the habitat connection between the Cascade Mountains and Kettle River Range in Washington for species including Canada lynx.
+- Working for Wildlife Initiative – a collaborative effort led by National Fish and Wildlife Foundation aimed at maintaining and restoring the habitat connection between the Cascade Mountains and Kettle River Range in Washington that identifies Canada lynx as a focal species.

 - Science from the Cascadia Partner Forum landscape: Canada lynx use of burned areas: Conservation implications of changing fire regimes (2017).
 Vanbianchi et al.